 Week 6.
-March 13-15.
-Slave Narratives: Frederick Douglass and/or Harriet Jacobs.
-You have a choice::
+March 10-12.
+Slave Narratives: Frederick Douglass:

-Narrative of the Life of Frederick Douglass..., with an introduction by David Blight.
+• Narrative of the Life of Frederick Douglass..., with an introduction by David Blight.
 Bedford/St. Martins paperback, 2nd edition (2002).
 ISBN: 0312257376.
 Read the introduction and supplementary documents as well as the autobiography.